megastep/makeself/README.md

 ## Links

   * Check out the ["Loki Setup"][11] installer, used to install many Linux games and other applications, and of which I am the co-author.
-Since the demise of Loki, I am now the official maintainer of the project, and it is now being hosted on [icculus.org][13], as well as a bunch of other ex-Loki projects (and a lot of other good stuff!).
+Since the demise of Loki, I am now the official maintainer of the project, and it is now being hosted here on GitHub.
   * Bjarni R. Einarsson also wrote the **setup.sh** installer script, inspired by Makeself.
 [Check it out !][14]

 ## Contact